ilya-zlobintsev/LACT/README.md

 - Viewing information about the GPU
 - Power and thermals monitoring, power limit configuration
-- Fan curve control
+- Fan curve control (AMD and Nvidia)
 - Overclocking (GPU/VRAM clockspeed and voltage)
 - Power states configuration (AMD only)

-Both AMD and Nvidia functionality works on X11, Wayland or even headless sessions.
+All of the functionality works regardless of the desktop session (there is no dependency on X11 extensions).

 # Installation